Top SEM and SEO Tips

 $ret = isset( $Data['notset'] ) ? $Data['notset'] : “” ;

-But some reports were real errors, such as unitialised variables that needed a value, referencing arrays using -> instead of [], and other nasties.
-Some I can do nothing about – WordPress plugins seem to be especially bad for using uninitialised variables.
-For now I’m using the code on custom applications and avoiding WordPress.
+But some reports were real errors, such as unitialised variables that needed a value, referencing arrays using -> instead of [], and other nasties.… Read the rest

 Typical Lazy PHP Programmer